Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

         {% endfilter %}
         ```

-Below are a few common options that most people likely change:
+There are a few common options that most people likely change.
+These options can be found at the very top of the handlebars.

 - `opt-first-definition-type`:
     By default, the handlebars exports bilingual cards.